saladuh/saladuh/README.md

 ## Hey!
 I'm James (Saladuh) 👋

 I'm a Gopher (I use and love Golang) and Software Engineer.
-I being presented with complex problems and trying to solve them.
+I love being presented with complex problems and trying to solve them.

 - 🔭 I’m currently working on Kubernetes platforms and tooling at Webjet
 - 🌱 I’m currently learning: